ElwynPalmerton/Blerdeblerb-API/README.md

 To run Blerdeblurb with docker and docker-compose

-1. Clone both repos into the same folder.
+1. Clone both repos into the same folder so that the folder structure looks like this:

+Blerdeblurb
+|-- Blerdeblerb-client
+|-- Blerdeblurb-API blerdeblurb.com

+(NOTE: the spelling of the repo names (blerdeblerb) is different than the URL )

 2. Navigate into the root level folder for the API repo

-3.
+3. Run `docker-compose up -d --build` from the command line.

+4. To stop: run `docker-compose stop`

 To run Blerdeblurb locally, you need to clone and run both repos: